teambit/docs/docs/tutorials/bit-vue-tutorial.md

 bit build
 ```

-This results in the component name (product-list) followed by the built file of component in the dist directory.
+This results in the component name (product-list) followed by a list of file names.
+Those are the built files of the component.

 ### Export Component

 With the component properly built, it is now time to share it with the world.
 Components are versioned according to semver standards.
-To Tag your component with a version, run the following command:
+To tag your component with a version, run the following command:

 ```bash
 $ bit tag --all 0.0.1